GPA Calculator

 The calculator shows: “You need a 4.1 term GPA to reach your target.”

-If the needed GPA is above your school’s maximum (like 4.0), it means the target isn’t reachable this semester.
-You’d need more semesters to raise your cumulative GPA that high.
+If the required GPA is above your school’s maximum (e.g., 4.0), it means the target is not achievable this semester.
+You would need more semesters to raise your cumulative GPA that high.

 This is a planning utility.
 Before the semester starts, you can set your target and see how well you need to perform.
-During the semester, you can check if you’re on track.
+During the semester, you can check if you are on track.

 To use this feature, enter your target GPA in the “Target GPA” field.